-void WatchProc(ice_conn, client_data, opening, watch_data)

-IceConn ice_conn;

-IcePointer client_data;

-Bool opening;

-IcePointer watch_data;

-ice_conn The opened or closed ICE connection.
-Call IceConnectionNumber to get the file descriptor associated with this connection. client_data Client data specified in the call to IceAddConnectionWatch. opening If True, the connection is being opened.
-If False, the connection is being closed. watch_data Can be used to save a pointer to client data.

-If opening is True, the client should set the watch_data pointer to any data it may need to save until the connection is closed and the watch procedure is invoked again with opening set to False.

-To remove a watch procedure, use IceRemoveConnectionWatch.

 '''

-void IceRemoveConnectionWatch(watch_proc, client_data)

-IceWatchProc watch_proc;

-IcePointer client_data;
+void WatchProc( ice_conn, client_data, opening, watch_data);

+'''

+opening If True the connection is being opened.
+If False the connection is being closed.

+watch data Can be used to save a pointer to client data.

+If opening is True the client should set the \watch\data pointer to any data it may need to save until the connection is closed and the watch procedure is invoked again with opening set to False watch\proc The watch procedure that was passed to IceAddConnectionWatch client data The client data pointer that was passed to IceAddConnectionWatch

+To remove a watch procedure, use IceRemoveConnectionWatch

+'''

+void IceRemoveConnectionWatch( watch_proc, client_data);

 '''